socketio/socket.io-p2p/README.md

 - `autoUpgrade` - upgrade to a p2p connection (from s.io one) when peers are ready; `true` by default
 - `peerOpts` - object of options to be passed to underlying peers.
 See [here](https://github.com/feross/simple-peer/blob/master/README.md#api) for currently supported options.

+`cb` is an optional callback.
+Called when connection is upgraded to a WebRTC connection.

 ### `p2psocket.on('upgrade', function (data) {})`

 Triggered when P2P connection is converted to a WebRTC one.